diablonhn/asyncJDBC/README.rst

 asyncJDBC
 =========
-asyncJDBC is a fast asynchronous JDBC connection pool for reactive applications.
+asyncJDBC is a fast asynchronous JDBC connection pool with completely fair scheduling for reactive applications.
 It is built with `Baratine <http://baratine.io/>`_, a reactive service platform.

 Features
 --------